-Bit no. Description 1 we recomm able the reception of Beacons.
+Bit no. Description Description able the reception of Beacons.
 To avoid too much traffic on the UART, nend to use the filtered version.
 0x0 Reception of Beacons disabled.
-1:0 0x1 Receive all Beacons from Proteus-II devices in range.
+1:0 0x1 Receive all Beacons from Proteus-I devices in range.
 Each received packet is interpreted and output by the UART.
 In this case, active scanning is performed which increases the current consumption.
 To decrease the work load of the receiving module, use a sufficiently high UART baud rate at the receiving device and slow advertising intervals at the sending devices.
-Ox3 Same as '0x1' plus additional filter.
+0x3 Same as '0x1' plus additional filter.
 This filter discards redundant packets that contain the same content. others Reserved.
-2 If this Bit is set, a CMD_RSSI_IND message is output each time when an advertising packet with WE SPP-like UUID is received.
-This feature can be to realize a position sensing application, since the CMD_RSSI_IND contains current TX power level and the current RSSI value besides the FS_BTMAC of sending device.
-To decrease the work load of the receiving module, pleas a sufficiently high UART baud rate at the receiving device and slow adverting the sending devices.
+If this Dit is and a GMD DGGT TWD managers in autout analytima where are 2 If this Bit is set, a CMD_RSSI_IND message is output each time when an advertising packet with WE SPP-like UUID is received.
+This feature can be used to realize a position sensing application, since the CMD_RSSI_IND contains the current TX power level and the current RSSI value besides the FS_BTMAC of the sending device.
+To decrease the work load of the receiving module, please use a sufficiently high UART baud rate at the receiving device and slow advertising intervals at the sending devices.
 15 : 3 Reserved.

-Table 50: Beacon configuration flags
+Table 49: Beacon configuration flags